Last Updated on November 27, 2020 by queenie mak

 What to Bring to Noosa

 Exploring Noosa as a day trip is super fun!
 Here are some tips on what you should bring for a fun day of exploring some of the best Noosa attractions:

 - a small backpack for all your belongings

-- a pair of sensible shoes that is ideal for walking on the rocky path to the Fairy Pools
+- a pair of sensible shoes that is ideal for walking on the rocky path to the tide pools

-- bathing suit just in case you want to jump into the Fairy Pools
+- bathing suit just in case you want to jump into Noosa rock pools

 - a small towel to dry off